lhbikos/ReCenterPsychStats/docs/08-FactorialANOVA.md

   - conduct follow-up testing of simple main effects
 * write a results section to include a figure and tables

+Additionally, please complete at least one set of *hand calculations*, that is use the code demonstrated in the chapter to work through the formulas that compute the factorial ANOVA.
+At this stage in your learning, you may ignore any missingness in your dataset by excluding all rows with missing data in your variables of interest.

 ### Problem #1: Play around with this simulation.

 Copy the script for the simulation and then change (at least) one thing in the simulation to see how it impacts the results.